 Irrespective of which way the markets go, the forex broker will make money.
 This is because brokers charge something known as the ‘spread’, which is the difference between the buy and sell price of a forex pair.

-On top of facilitating buy and sell orders, the best UK forex brokers will:
+On top of facilitating buy and sell orders, the popular UK forex brokers will:

 - Verify the identity of all traders to ensure it remains compliant with anti-money laundering laws